MCTnyaaa/FirstFPS/README.md

 # FirstFPS
 A small FPS prototype built in Unreal Engine 5 using Blueprints.
-The player navigates a castle environment and must shoot all targets before time runs out.
-I implemented player movement, shooting mechanics, hit registration, timers, and interactive target behavior.
+Features include basic player movement, shooting mechanics, hit-registration, a countdown timer, and interactive targets that react when hit.
+I implemented all gameplay logic, target behavior, and game flow systems.